-- To facilitate the installation of new Renewable Energy generators across Australia beyond mandatory renewable requirements. - To encourage growth in consumer demand for Renewable Energy. - To provide consumer choice for, and increase confidence in credible Renewable Energy products - To increase consumer awareness of Renewable Energy and greenhouse issues. - To decrease greenhouse gas emissions associated with electricity generation.
+- To provide consumer choice for, and increase confidence in credible Renewable Energy products - To increase consumer awareness of Renewable Energy and greenhouse issues. - To decrease greenhouse gas emissions associated with electricity generation.

 The National GreenPower Accreditation Program is an independent test for products offered by GreenPower Providers.
 Those that meet the Accreditation Criteria earn the right to use the GreenPower Product logo, providing customers assurance that their products adhere to these requirements and that monies will be put towards the purposes expected.